kylpo/notes/Images.md

 - Art Direction -> more than just resizing, it is cropping (or replacing) for specific viewports
 - Lazy Loading -> defer loading until last possible moment
 - Deferred Loading -> asynchronously load in all images below the fold after page load
-- ProgressiveLoad -> load blurry LQIP (Low Quality Image Placeholder), then full
+- Progressive JPEG -> image that renders top-down, line by line
+- Interlaced GIF/PNG -> image that renders blurry, and progressively renders full image

 ---